 What Is a Colonoscopy

-A colonoscopy is a camera examination of the entire colon entire colon.
+A colonoscopy is a camera examination of the entire colon.
 A thin, flexible tube with a light and camera (an endoscope) is gently inserted through the anus.
 Images are transmitted to a monitor, allowing your physician to:

 You may need a colonoscopy in the following scenarios:

-- Evaluation of symptoms
+Evaluation of Symptoms

 – Rectal bleeding or blood in the stool